William Lipscomb: Boron chemistry and the nature of the chemical bond

 In this area Lipscomb originally intended a more ambitious project: "My original intention in the late 1940s was to spend a few years understanding the boranes, and then to discover a systematic valence description of the vast numbers of electron deficient intermetallic compounds.
 I have made little progress toward this latter objective.
 Instead, the field of boron chemistry has grown enormously, and a systematic understanding of some of its complexities has now begun."

 Examples of these intermetallic compounds are KHg13 and Cu5Zn7.
 Of perhaps 24,000 of such compounds the structures of only 4,000 are known (in 2005) and we cannot predict structures for the others, because we do not sufficiently understand the nature of the chemical bond.

 This study was not successful, in part because the calculation time required for intermetallic compounds was out of reach in the 1960s, but intermediate goals involving boron bonding were achieved, sufficient to be awarded a Nobel Prize.

 The three-center two-electron bond is illustrated in diborane (diagrams at right).

-In an ordinary covalent bond a pair of electrons bonds two atoms together, one at either end of the bond, the diboare B-H bonds for example at the left and right in the illustrations.
+In an ordinary covalent bond a pair of electrons bonds two atoms together, one at either end of the bond, the diborane B-H bonds for example at the left and right in the illustrations.

 In three-center two-electron bond a pair of electrons bonds three atoms (a boron atom at either end and a hydrogen atom in the middle), the diborane B-H-B bonds for example at the top and bottom of the illustrations.